cbrosius/homeassistant_eta_integration/README.md

       ```
 1. Click on `Fire Event`
 1. Your automation should have been triggered

+## Set Value Service
+This integration implements a custom service to write values to ETA endpoints.

+**Attention**: This service is very low-level and does not respect the `scaleFactor` and other attributes of the endpoints!
+You have to calculate the correct value yourself!
+E.g. If an endpoint has a scaleFactor of 10 and you want set the value 55, you have to write 550 to the endpoint.

+### Testing the Service
+1. Open Home Assistant
+1. Go to `Developer tools` -> `Services` on top
+1. Select the `Eta Sensors: Set value` service
+1. Enter the numeric part of the endpoint URI (e.g. `/40/10021/0/0/12080`, which should be the On/Off button)
+1. Enter the value you want to write (e.g. `1803` to turn on the heating unit)
+1. Some endpoints, such as the heating windows, require a begin and end time in addition to the value
+    - These values have to be specified in 15 minute increments since midnight!
+        - E.g. a time of 15:30 (3:30pm) would be a value of `62` (`15*4+2` or `(15*60+30)/15`)

 ## Future Development
 The ETA REST interface allows users to set many configuration values, like setpoints for temperatures, warning limits, etc.